AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 # Ambisonic Encoding of Signals From Higher-Order Microphone Arrays

+NB: This is the preliminary version for Octave.
+For it to work, you'll need to have netcdf installed (SOFA needs that).
+On macos, you can get it, for example, via `brew install netcdf`.
+Then, you'll need to run `pkg install -forge netcdf` in Octave.
+The scripts in this repository comprise a call to `pkg load netcdf`, which is required after each startup of Octave.
+Interestingly, I have to call `pkg install -forge netcdf` after each startup, too, for the package to be loaded.
+You'll, of course, also need to have the [SOFAtoolbox](https://sourceforge.net/projects/sofacoustics/) in the Octave path.

 ## Spherical Microphone Arrays With a Spherical Baffle

 The MATLAB script `render_sma_to_ambisonics.m` demonstrates how to compute ambisonic signals from the signals that are captured by the microphones of a classical spherical microphone array with a rigid spherical baffle.